danbev/learning-quantum-computing/README.md

 |φ> = 1 * |1>
 |φ> = |1>
 ```
-But in principal we are doing the same thing in both examples.

 There is python example, [not_gate.py](./src/not_gate.py) that contains a
 function and plots a bloch sphere.